Jakeintech/congress-disclosures-standardized/docs/CONGRESS_DEV_INSTRUCTIONS.md

 Now continue with FEATURE 1 (Infrastructure & Bronze Layer Foundation) from the backlog.

-Start with STORY 1.1, TASK 1.1.1 and proceed sequentially through all tasks in Feature 1.
+Proceed where we left off sequentially through all tasks in Feature 1.

 Follow these principles:
 - Match the existing FD pipeline patterns (see ingestion/lambdas/house_fd_* for reference)